HeatWave on AWS / Events

 Operations and Resources Monitored

-Table 12-1 shows the operations and resources on MySQL HeatWave for the events, the types of events that are reported, and the locations on MySQL HeatWave Console where the Events tab (which shows the event reports) can be found.
+Table 15-1 shows the operations and resources on HeatWave on AWS for the events, the types of events that are reported, and the locations on HeatWave Console where the Events tab (which shows the event reports) can be found.

-Table 12-1 Events Reported on the MySQL HeatWave Console
+Table 15-1 Events Reported on the HeatWave Console

 Resources and Operations Types of Actions or Operations that Generate Event Reports Location of Events Tab

-DB System Create, delete, resize, start, stop, restart, update, upgrade, configuration update MySQL DB System Details
+DB System Create, delete, resize, start, stop, restart, update, upgrade, configuration update, shape update DB System Details

-HeatWave Cluster Create, delete, start, stop, restart HeatWave Cluster Details
+HeatWave Cluster Create, delete, start, stop, restart, enabling and disabling of Lakehouse plugin, HeatWave Cluster Details

 Inbound Replication Channel Create, delete, update, resume, reset channel Channel Details